 While installing macOS specifically Mojave is pretty easy on an actual Mac, but if you are a Windows user, that is not the case.
 If you are a Windows user who wants macOS for some reasons, however, you can, but there’s a whole lot to do.
 From finding the right VirtualBox) image to creating a virtual machine and troubleshooting booting problems, there’s a lot of challenges to deal with.
+Here’s how to Fix UEFI Internal Shell on macOS Mojave on VirtualBox.

-One of the problems that most users encounter when installing to boot is the broken EFI Internal Shell which typically prevents booting machine into the installation process and getting Mojave installed.
+One of the problems that most users encounter when installing to boot is the broken UEFI Internal Shell which typically prevents booting machine into the installation process and getting Mojave installed.
 The Shell usually appears as a bunch of commands without allowing you to skip, continue, or get into the installation except entering commands.

 Close VirtualBox Completely Before Applying The Code